Free Halloween Word Work – Seek & Spell Fun!

 Seek and Spell Challenge Goes Digital!

 More recently, I added digital Google Slides activity pages to the Seek and Spell Challenge program.
 Instead of having to cut out letters and move them around, students move digital letters on a Google Slides background to form words.
 As they find words with 3 or more letters, they type them into the text boxes on the left side of the page.
 The activity pages can be assigned in Google Classroom, but if you don’t use Google Classroom, you can download them as PowerPoint files and assign them in other learning management programs.
-If you’d like to give this word work program a try, click here to request this Halloween Seek & Spell freebie!
+If you’d like to give this word work program a try, click here to request this free Halloween Seek & Spell activity!

 Field Tested… Teacher and Kid Approved